 As Jane spends more time with him, and unknowingly chips away at his cool exterior with her openness and honesty, Rochester begins to see past her “plain” looks and comes to realise that she is indeed his intellectual equal as well as his inspiration, in a way, to change.
 But they are both trapped – he by a dark secret which he cannot reveal to her, and she by her very station in life.
 And despite their mutual affection, they have to make a choice in the name of love and honour.
 Their choices, and the circumstances surrounding them, make for some very interesting viewing.
 And Fassbender and Wasikowska are utterly compelling to watch.

-© Janine Du Jour, 2009 to now.
+© Janine Du Jour, 2009 to infinity.
+All rights reserved.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to https://janinedujour.wordpress.com and Janine Du Jour with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Janine Du Jour and janinedujour.wordpress.com with appropriate and specific direction to the original content.